ROCm/rocm-install-on-windows/docs/how-to/debugger-windows.rst

 AMD ROCm Debugger for Windows
 *******************************************************************

+.. _system-requirements:

 Section 1 : Prerequisites
 =========================
 Windows ROCgdb is included in the HIP SDK installer from version 7.1.1.
-Supported SKUs can be found here: `System requirements <../reference/system-requirements.rst>`_ .
+Supported SKUs can be found here: :doc:`System requirements <../reference/system-requirements>` .
 For ROCgdb to functional properly in the preview release, the driver included with the HIP SDK package must be used.

 Section 2: Install
 ==================